How To Uninstall Apps on Android TV – Even System Apps!

 How to Disable Preinstalled Apps on Android TV

 In this example, we’re going to be disabling Netflix.
-It came preinstalled on my Mi Box S and doesn’t give me the option to uninstall it.
+It came preinstalled on my Mi Box S and didn’t allow me to uninstall it.

-Note: Before you start, it’s a good idea to log out of your Netflix account.
-You can follow this tutorial then jump back to this article when you’re finished.
+Note: Before you start, logging out of your Netflix account is a good idea.
+You can follow this tutorial and then return to this article when finished.

 To start, click on the app to go to its detail page.